 Charles B. Wang Community Center Chief Executive Officer Kaushal Challa said, “As more and more New Yorkers get vaccinated for COVID-19, it’s becoming increasingly clear that some communities that were hardest-hit by the virus are also getting vaccinated at low rates.
 The $15 million in this announcement will help crucial organizations with deep roots in the community reach New Yorkers who still haven’t gotten their shots and bring them to safety.
 Governor Cuomo has led the way making sure underserved communities get access to the vaccine by establishing pop-up sites across the state, and the allocation of this funding is a logical next step forward in this ongoing effort.”

 This funding is part of New York State’s ongoing efforts to promote the COVID-19 vaccine, with a particular focus on communities with low vaccination rates and communities hardest hit by the virus.
-On June 18, the Governor announced that opened at or near early voting locations, focusing on areas where zip code data shows the vaccination rate is lower than the statewide average.
+On June 18, the Governor announced that nine new pop-up vaccination sites opened at or near early voting locations, focusing on areas where zip code data shows the vaccination rate is lower than the statewide average.
 These sites were made possible through partnerships with local governments and medical partners and aimed to make the vaccine convenient and accessible in those areas most in need.
-On June 17, Governor Cuomo announced that opened in areas where zip code data shows the vaccination rate is significantly lower than the statewide average.
+On June 17, Governor Cuomo announced that 12 new pop-up vaccination sites opened in areas where zip code data shows the vaccination rate is significantly lower than the statewide average.